 - To enhance the communicative and social skills of the children

-- To strive towards the integration of children in our ASD classes into mainstream education, having regard for levels of disability, available resources and suitability for such integration
+- To strive towards the integration of children in our Autism classes into mainstream education, having regard for levels of disability, available resources and suitability for such integration

-Parents will be notified about admission to the ASD classes on a case by case basis.
+Parents will be notified about admission to the Autism classes on a case by case basis.

 8. What will not be considered or taken into account when applying for a place in Scoil Bhríde